CourseReps/ECEN452-SP18/Students/derekjanak/Lab8/README.md

 Design:

-The rat race coupler consists of a ring of characteristic impedance Z0*sqrt(2) with a circumference of 1.5 wavelengths.
+The rat race coupler consists of a ring of characteristic impedance Z0*sqrt(2) (Assuming even power split) with a circumference of 1.5 wavelengths.
 Spaced around the port are four ports with feedlines of characteristic impedance Z0.
 Port 2 is the input port.
-Port 1 is spaced one quarter wavelength clockwise around the circle,and functions as a summation of inputs at ports 2 and 3.
+Port 1 is spaced one quarter wavelength clockwise around the circle from port 2,and functions as a summation of inputs at ports 2 and 3.
 Port 3 is spaced one quarter wavelength clockwise from port 1, and is isolated.
 Port 4 is spaced one quarter wavelength clockwise from port 3, and functions as a difference of inputs at ports 2 and 3.
 Application of an input signal at port 1 yields an in-phase power division at ports 2 and 3, while application of an input signal at port 4 yields a 180 degree out-of-phase power division at ports